Antigua and Barbuda

 Expenses with a real estate purchase for a family of 6: spouses, two children aged 13 and 20, and the investor’s parents

-How long does it take to get an Antigua and Barbuda passport through the CBI programme?
+How long does it take to get an Antigua and Barbuda passport through the CBI program?

-Passport processing takes 3 to 6 months.
+Passport processing takes 6 or more months.
 The time frame includes the entire procedure of obtaining citizenship, including Due Diligence by Antigua and Barbuda government agencies and issuing documents — a Citizenship Certificate and a passport.
-The CBI Unit processes applications within 10 weeks and plans to reduce it to 45 days.
+The CBI Unit processes applications within 10 weeks and plans to reduce it in 3+ months.

 Can you have dual citizenship in Antigua and Barbuda?